1lann/krist-miner/README.md

 # krist-miner
-The fastest open source CPU Krist miner, written in Go.
+The second fastest open source CPU Krist miner, written in Go.

 ## Performance
 This miner is up to 3.5x faster than [YTCI Krist Miner](https://github.com/Yevano/ytci-krist-miner/).